scientific-python/cookie/README.md

 9. [whey][]: A modern [PEP 621][] builder with some automation options for Trove classifiers.
 Development seems to be stalled, possibly.
 10. [maturin][]: A [PEP 621][] builder for Rust binary extensions.
-11. [hatch][]: A package manager similar to Poetry/PDM.
+11. [hatch][]: A package manager similar to Poetry/PDM, but supporting multiple environments, but no lockfiles (yet).
 Hatchling (the backend) is a modern builder with nice error messages.

 Currently, the best choices are probably flit, PDM, or hatch for pure Python projects, and setuptools (such as the pybind11 choice) for binary projects.